barda123/PCF_seg/README.md

 # PCF_seg

-This repo centres on quantification of pericardial fat deposits, using a CNN, and data from the UK Biobank.
+This repo centres on quantification of pericardial fat deposits from cardiac MRI, using a CNN, and data from the UK Biobank.

 I start by preprocessing manually-segmented images, created using cvi42 software.